Th3C0D3R/FoBJS_Release/README.md

 #### Manually
 ![Manually](https://github.com/Th3C0D3R/FoBJS_Release/blob/master/imgs/Manually.png?raw=true)

+## Translation

+If the language in your mother tongue is missing.
+Please clone the project, create a new JSON-File with the language code (de -> german, en -> english, fr -> french and so on) and make a Pullrequest with the new one.
+If you dont know how to do it, just open a Issue with the title:
+[TRANSLATE"] [*your language code*] and no more text.
+I will contact you back.

 ### Donation
 Just to support my work.
 All donations are going to keep up the server were I test the Bot 24/7.